Rose & Thistle Pipe Band

 The Pipe Major is Chic Mackie, keyboard player Christopher Nelson and brother Phillip is the side drummer.
 The keyboard and bagpipes combined, are a new twist to ‘Mini Band’ and ‘Concert Band’, which is an idea proving very popular.

-Last year (2018) the whole Pipe Band performed at the Wensleydale Show in Yorkshire and were very professional, smartly dressed and sounded really well, considering they are a fledgling band.
-The future looks really good and looking forward to 2019 where they are considering going into Mini- Band competition .
+In 2018 the whole Pipe Band performed at the Wensleydale Show in Yorkshire and were very professional, smartly dressed and sounded really well, considering they are a fledgling band.
+The future looks really good, where they are considering going into Mini- Band competition .
 We would like to welcome Dartford and District to the Island Highland Gathering.